 One way to provide selectivity is to ensure the herbicide does not come in contact with the hardwood foliage.
-This can be done with careful directed applications by hand or by using shields when applying herbicides between drill rows (fig. 8b.6).
-To reduce the potential for injury, direct most foliar-active herbicides away from the crop and toward the weeds.
+Avoiding contact can be achieved with careful, directed applications by hand or by using shields when applying herbicides between drill rows (figure 6).
+To reduce the potential for seedling injury, most foliar-active herbicides should be directed away from the crop and toward the weeds.

 Some nursery managers apply glyphosate "as needed" to control troublesome perennial weeds between rows using shielded sprayers (South and Carey 2005, Stallard 2005, Windell 2006).
 Glyphosate is a foliar-applied, nonselective herbicide with no soil activity.
-Glyphosate is bound tightly to soil particles and is unlikely to move offsite.
+Glyphosate is bound tightly to soil particles and is unlikely to move off site.
 The relatively slow absorption of glyphosate into foliage causes efficacy to be reduced by rains within a couple of hours of application.